MundoDele Spanish Grammar

 Wishes, doubts and emotions

-Wishes, doubts and emotional reactions are among the strongest triggers for the Spanish subjunctive.
-They often follow the pattern: trigger expression + que + subjunctive.
+Wishes, doubts and emotional reactions are among the strongest reasons to use the Spanish subjunctive.
+They often follow the pattern: expression + que + subjunctive.

 |---|---|---|---|